nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 💡 **Note:** Refer to the attributes of a role [here](#what-is-a-role)

 ### Deleting a role: `delete`
 Deletes the role from the current list of roles.
-Uses a 1-based index.

 Format: `delete {index}`

+* Deletes the role at the specified `{INDEX}`.
+The index refers to the index number shown in the displayed role list.
+The index **must be a positive integer** 1, 2, 3, …​

 Example: `delete 1`